| Updated On - Mar 24, 2026

-There are various types of IELTS exams, as given below:
+There are various types of IELTS exams depending on the test-takers’ purpose:

-- IELTS Academic for university admissions and student visas, and
+- IELTS Academic - for university admissions and student visas.

 IELTS score ranges from 1 to 9 bands, and there is no pass or fail.
 To study abroad, universities set their own minimum score requirements that you must meet to be eligible for admission.
 The scores remain valid for 2 years.